Can You Drive a Vehicle in Ontario with No Licence Plates?

-To get your required licence plates you will need to obtain them from the Ministry of Transportation of Ontario.
+To get your required license plates you will need to obtain them from the Ministry of Transportation of Ontario.
 This is done when you go to register your vehicle.
-The registration includes getting your vehicle permit, licence plates and licence plate sticker.
+The registration includes getting your vehicle permit, license plates, and license plate sticker.
 You will need all three to be able to drive a specific vehicle in Ontario.

-The licence plates belong to the licenced owner of the vehicle.
+The license plates belong to the licensed owner of the vehicle.
 They do not belong to the vehicle.
-Therefore if the vehicle is sold or taken off the road, then the licence plates are removed from the vehicle.
+Therefore if the vehicle is sold or taken off the road, then the license plates are removed from the vehicle.
 They are kept in possession of the owner.